TheLandfill/cpp_cli/README.md

 >   - -f = force (don't prompt for confirmation of dangerous actions, just do them)

 Note that cpp_args_parser does not force you to use any of the commonly reserved short options at the bottom of the list, nor does it treat them any differently than any other options, nor does it reserve them.
 It is up to the user to maintain this standard.
 Furthermore, the special option "-" is treated just like any other option, so it is not reserved for standard input either.
 Finally, the special argument "--" will turn any arguments that come after it into non-options.

+### How Parsing Works With Subcommands

+When any word that can be identified as a valid subcommand shows up, the parser will then call that subcommand, add a `nullptr` to the list of non_options, then add the subcommand, and then it will then run the subcommand.
+Each subcommand has its own totally independent set of flags, but they all share the same non_options.
+This functionality is modeled after the functionality of the `git` command and its subcommands.

 ### Types the Library Can Handle
 As it currently stands, this library can handle standard types that can be converted from a char \*, which include all numeric types, std::string, and char \* (char \* has a slightly different syntax which will be discussed below).
 To extend the library to handle other types, you need to either add a template specialization, which is what I have done for the numeric types, or overload the "=" operator to take in char \*, which is what std::string has done.